LVN to BSN Program in the Dallas Area

 1. TEAS exam scores must be within three (3) years of enrollment date

-2. SAT score of 835 or higher & ACT score of 16 or higher
+2. SAT score of 835 or higher or ACT score of 16 or higher

-1. SAT and ACT and must be within three (3) years of enrollment date
+1. SAT or ACT must be within three (3) years of enrollment date

 2. WCU only collects Verbal and Quantitative scores for SAT and ACT